Posts tagged #trademarks

 The Tale of Two Symbols: ® vs ™

-Speaking of symbols, let's clear up common confusion.
+Let's clear up common confusion about ‘marking’ your trademark.
 That ® symbol isn't just decorative – it's reserved exclusively for federally registered trademarks.
 It's the trademark version of a VIP pass.
 Not all countries use this symbol, but many recognize its use for marks registered in that country.

 SM is the lesser known, but also important symbol.
 This is an indicator for unregistered or state registered Service Marks.